aahmd/records/README.md

 #### Scraping and parsing text with Rust:

-A simple scraper to pratice some concepts while working through The Book:
+A simple scraper to practice some concepts while working through The Book:

 https://doc.rust-lang.org/stable/book/